-When Your Contribution Changes Become Effective
+When Your Contribution Changes Become Effective:

-Changes to your Salary Deferral, After-Tax Contributions and/or Roth Contributions (i.e., changing your savings rate, discontinuing your savings altogether or changing between contribution types) will be effective as soon as administratively practicable after the date the Plan receives your properly completed request.
+Changes to your Before-Tax and/or After-Tax Employee Contributions and/or Roth Contributions (i.e., increasing, decreasing or discontinuing your savings rate or choosing to save on a different basis (i.e., before tax or after-tax)) will be effective as soon as administratively practicable after the date the Plan receives your properly completed request.
 To increase or decrease your savings rate, or make other changes to your savings contributions, call Vanguard® Participant Services on the 24-hour Vanguard VOICE® Network at 1-800-523-1188 or if you are a registered web or Vanguard mobile application user, changes can be made through the web or your phone.